 - THE TIGER WHO CAME TO TEA by Judith Kerr.
-A tiger comes to tea and eats a lot, then leaves.
+A tiger comes to tea and eats a lot, then leaves – selfish and weird.
 The family eat at a café instead.
 I know, I’m the only one who doesn’t like it.
 I don’t even dislike it, particularly.
 Sorry.
 Everyone else loves it.
 It’s not you, it’s me.

 - THERE WAS AN OLD LADY WHO SWALLOWED A FLY by Pam Adams.
 Age 1-4.
 Great little board book with holes in so your little darlings can really see the old lady’s stomach content before she dies.
 Ha haaa, there’s her stomach, and now she’s DEAD.
 Read and feel the glee.

 - WHERE IS THE CAKE by The Tjong-Khing.
 Age 3+.
 It’s hard to get the original now but I think there’s a sequel.
 Basically, this is a beautifully illustrated book — retro/slightly art deco — about some rats who steal a cake, but there are no words so you have to create the story.
 There are numerous plots — the pig family, the rabbits, the ducks, all follow their own journey through the pages.
 Pick your MC and have a storytelling ball.